amcl11/binary_classification_neural_network/README.md

 # Alphabet Soup: Binary Classification Neural Network

-## Overview of the analysis:
+## Overview:
 The purpose of this analysis is to predict whether applicants will be successful if funded by Alphabet Soup.

-To do this we will use a binary classification neural network model.
+To do this we use a binary classification neural network model.
 Once an initial model is built, we will aim for the model to achieve or exceed 75% accuracy after hyperparameter tuning and feature engineering.

 ### Data Preprocessing: